 Indexed universal life or 401k?

-Millions of Americans invest their money in employer sponsored retirement plans simply because it’s all they know.
+Millions of Americans invest their money in employer-sponsored retirement plans simply because it’s all they know.
 From the day we start our job, that is all we hear.
 But as we’ve been told countless times, it is always best to explore the options that are available so you can make the most informed decision.
 One of those options I want to tell you about is indexed universal life insurance, commonly referred to as IUL.
 You may or may not have heard of IUL, but I can assure you that you will be hearing more in the future.
-Indexed universal life has been around for about 20 years now and is currently growing in popularity because of its ability to produce income tax-free retirement income that is safe from market risk.
+Indexed universal life has been around for about 20 years now and is currently growing in popularity because of its ability to produce income-tax-free retirement income that is safe from market risk.
+Here, we’ll discuss IUL vs 401k.

 You may be asking, life insurance?
 I thought this was about saving for retirement?
 Don’t worry, it is.
 I want to talk about the two main benefits that an IUL can provide.
 The obvious first part is that it provides a life insurance payout when you die.
 But in addition to that, an IUL actually builds cash value throughout the years as you pay your premium.
 This cash value can then be used to supplement your retirement.

-So what is an IUL you ask?
+So what is an IUL you ask and how does it perform vs a 401k?
 As mentioned above it is an indexed universal life insurance policy.
 Yes, you pay premiums for the policy just like other types of life insurance.
 The goal of an IUL policy is to earn interest at a higher rate than your traditional universal life insurance policy.
 When you pay your premium, a portion goes towards the cost of the life insurance and fees and the remainder is added to the cash value of the policy.
 You allocate your premium to one or more of several different index options that you expect to earn higher than normal interest.
 Your cash value then grows at the rate at which your selected index options grow.
 The idea here is to pay as much money as you can into the policy while keeping the amount of life insurance to a minimum.

 Now keep in mind that your money is not directly invested in the stock market, which keeps it safe from stock market losses.

 But what if you were nearing retirement?
 Many in this predicament didn’t stay in the market so they never recovered their losses.
-Imagine if you saved your entire working life for retirement and a year before you retired half of your savings was gone in the flash of an eye.
+Imagine if you saved your entire working life for retirement and a year before you retired half of your savings were gone in the flash of an eye.
+Not so with an IUL vs 401k.

 Doesn’t it make sense to put some of your savings in a vehicle that protects your nest egg and guarantees you a minimum rate of return?